General Motors GMT platform: MPVs

 For 1990, GM unveiled its first minivans, all of which were underpinned by the first generation of the U platform.
 This platform was given the alternate name of GMT199 shortly thereafter, beginning the pattern of expanded use for the GMT platform name.
 This pattern was kept for the 1996 second-generation and 2005 third-generation GM minivans, called the GMT200 and GMT201 platforms, respectively.
 With the 2010 introduction of the fourth-generation U platform, the designation GMT510 was planned for use.
 However, all of the GM minivans (save for the China-exclusive Buick GL8) were dropped, ergo the name went unused.

 For its production from 2006 to 2011, the compact wagon-bodied Chevrolet HHR rode on the Delta platform.
 Despite this, it was internally given the designation of GMT001.

 Crossovers

 In 2001 and 2002, the Pontiac Aztek and Buick Rendezvous were introduced, respectively.
 These were built upon a shortened version of the U platform which underpinned GM's minivans.
-As such, they were given the GMT 250 name.
+As such, they were given the GMT 250 and GMT 257 names respectively.
 For 2003, Cadillac released their first crossover, the Sigma-based first-generation SRX.
 Being a luxury model, it was given the alternate platform code of GMT265.
 The successive generation SRX, on an entirely different platform, was called GMT166.
+The related Saab 9-4X was called GMT168.